DE

 No table of contents available

-Have you noticed that you have significantly fewer user data available in web analytics than before?
-Current data protection regulations pose great challenges for online marketing and data analysis.
-The German Telemedia Act will also follow suit as of December 1, 2021.
+Have you noticed that you have significantly less user data available for web analytics than before?
+The current data protection regulations pose major challenges for online marketing and data analysis.
+The German Telemedia Act will also catch up from 12/01/2021.

-Cookie-based tracking requires user consent, leading to data losses if consent is not given.
-Cookie-less tracking, as made possible by tools like eTracker and Matomo, would technically be excluded from the Consent Manager (“Cookie Banner”), but it comes with other drawbacks.
-For example, recurring users cannot be tracked, and the assignment to channels and campaigns involved in the purchase funnel is thus complicated or impossible.
+Cookie-based tracking requires user consent and leads to data loss if this is not provided.
+Cookie-less tracking, as made possible by providers like eTracker and Matomo, would actually be exempt from the Consent Manager (“Cookie Banner”), but it brings other disadvantages.
+Recurring users, for example, can no longer be captured, and assigning them to channels and campaigns involved in the funnel during purchase becomes difficult or impossible.

-In this article, we have explored the future of (marketing) cookies and ventured a look into the future.
-Today we ask ourselves: What options and methods exist to obtain meaningful data despite these challenges?
-Our web analytics warriors have compiled the top 6 tips for you.
+In this article, we have explored the future of (marketing) cookies and dared to look ahead.
+Today we ask: What possibilities and methods exist to obtain meaningful data despite difficult conditions?
+Our web analytics warriors have put together the 6 most important tips for you.

 1. Ensure error-free tracking

-Especially when less data is available or certain analyses are omitted, it's particularly important to set up tracking without errors to obtain correct, meaningful data.
-All online marketing activities rely to some extent on user data to evaluate the success of campaigns and channels and optimize actions.
+Especially when less data is available or certain evaluations are omitted, it is particularly important to set up tracking error-free to obtain correct meaningful data.
+All online marketing activities are based on user data to some extent to assess the success of campaigns and channels and to optimize actions.
 Faulty data can significantly distort this picture and lead to false conclusions.
 Correct tracking is therefore essential for effective online marketing.

 The most common errors include, for example: